Bruce Gamble: Professional career and after

 Gamble served mainly as a back-up to Doug Favell with the Flyers for the rest of that season, appearing in 11 regular season games and two playoff games.
-The following year he began to compete for the starting role.
-He put in a run of solid performances which ended when he suffered a heart attack during a 3-1 victory over the Vancouver Canucks on February 8, 1972.
+The following year, he began to compete for the starting role.
+He put in a run of solid performances which ended when he suffered a heart attack during a 3–1 victory over the Vancouver Canucks on February 8, 1972.
 Although he fell at one point during the game, he did not complain of problems until afterward, and traveled with the team to Oakland on February 9 for a game that evening against the California Golden Seals.
 As his chest pains continued, Gamble was admitted to an Oakland hospital where it was found that he had had a heart attack.
 Gamble did not play in the NHL again.
 Apparently, Gamble went missing for a number of years after 1972, with a multiple news stories stating that neither family nor former associates knew where he resided as late as 1979.

-On December 29, 1982, after a practice session the evening before with an old-timers hockey team, the Niagara Falls Flames, Gamble woke up with chest pains, and died at a hospital in Niagara Falls, Ontario at the age of 44.
+On December 29, 1982, after a practice session the evening before with an old-timers hockey team, the Niagara Falls Flames, Gamble woke up with chest pains, and died at a hospital in Niagara Falls, Ontario, at the age of 44.

 Gamble was inducted into the Northwestern Ontario Sports Hall of Fame in 1984.

-Urban legends regarding Gamble
+Urban legends

 Because Gamble suffered both heart attacks after playing or practising hockey, accounts have been written that he was taken to a hospital during the 1972 NHL game, or that he "died during an old-timers game".
 Neither of Gamble's heart attacks forced him from the ice; he finished the game after the first attack and suffered the second one the morning after a practice session.